lampepfl/cs206-2021-exam/README.md

-# CS-206: Midterm Exam
+# CS-206: Final Exam

-Wednesday, 14 April 2021, 14:15 - 17:00
+Saturday, 10 July 2021, 8:15 - 11:00

+Rooms: SG1, AAC137, CO1 and CE6

+*Exam rooms are equipped with computer plugs.
+Students must bring their own laptops that are capable of developing and locally testing assignments such as labs done during the semester.
+As a student, it is your responsibility to ensure that you have access to reliable hardware and software for the duration of the exam.
+Please make sure that you are comfortable using the usual tools from the class, so that you can focus on the exam.
+If you have trouble assuring access to a laptop and are willing to work with a rented one, please contact us ASAP and we will explore if we can get you one to use during the exam.*

-This exam is open book in the sense that you are allowed to consult the PDF slides for all lectures in this course and the Functional Programming course.
-The exam will cover all the material seen in the class up to week 6 (included).
+This is an open-book exam.
+For example, you are allowed to consult the PDF slides for all lectures in this course and the Functional Programming course and do Google search.
+The final exam will cover all the material seen during the semester.

+*No cheating*: Each student must solve the exam individually.
+Consulting with anyone except the teaching staff of this course during the exam, copying solutions from the Internet, or making your solution available to anyone is considered cheating and a reason for disciplinary action.

 The exam consists of four programming assignments that you should solve using the usual tools from the class (git, sbt, and your favorite text editor).
 In addition to problem statements, each problem comes with a set of automated tests, just like for the labs.
-Those tests will be used to compute your grade.
+Those tests will be one component used to compute your grade.
 Make sure to follow any additional requirements listed in the problem statement.
-Some of those requirements might not be covered by our automated tests and will be graded manually.
+Some of those requirements might not be covered by our automated tests; the teaching staff will check and grade such requirements manually.

-The TAs will be available on Discord during the exam.
-In case you have questions or need help, don’t hesitate to contact one of the TAs using Discord’s private messages or our public Discord channel.
-It is your responsibility to ensure that you have access to reliable internet connection, hardware, and software for the duration of the exam.
-Also make sure that you are comfortable using the usual tools from the class, so that you can focus on the exam.

-Your answers are submitted by pushing your code on GitLab.
-At the end of the exam, you will be given an extra 15 minutes to make sure that your solutions are uploaded and to handle any potential technical difficulties.
-Commits pushed after 17:15 will not be graded.
+You should submit your answers by pushing your code to GitLab.
+At the end of the exam, you will have an additional 15 minutes to make sure that your solutions are uploaded and to handle any potential technical difficulties.
+Commits pushed after 11:15 will not count for the exam.

-*No cheating*: Each student must solve the exam individually.
-Consulting with anyone except the teaching staff of this course during the exam, copying solutions from the Internet, or making your solution available to anyone is considered cheating and a reason for disciplinary action.
-We will use plagiarism detection tools on your solutions.
-We reserve the right to follow up with some of you on Zoom after the scheduled slot and ask you about solutions to your or similar questions, whether or not we suspect you cheated; this possibility is a normal part of the examination this year.

 ## How to obtain questions